korylprince/hassio-apcupsd/apcupsd_net/README.md

 # Configuration

-The default options will work for most modern APC UPSs.
+You'll need to configure the add-on to point to your network UPS.
 The following table shows the default options:

 Configuration Option | `apcupsd.conf` Equivalent | Default Value
 ---------------------|---------------------------|--------------
 name | UPSNAME | APC UPS
-cable | UPSCABLE | usb
+cable | UPSCABLE | ether
-type | UPSTYPE | usb
+type | UPSTYPE | net
 device | DEVICE | \<unset\>

 You can also override any setting in `apcupsd.conf` using the `extra` configuration option: